 Why You Shouldn’t Rely on Photo Estimates After a Car Crash

 But in practice, photo estimates may be too good to be true.
-While snapping and sending a few photos is faster and easier than physically visiting an auto shop, drivers and body shops have reported receiving offers from insurance companies far below the actual damage assessed by body shops who physically examine the car.
+While getting estimates after a car accident by simply snapping and sending a few photos is faster and easier than physically visiting an auto shop, drivers and body shops have reported receiving offers from insurance companies far below the actual damage assessed by body shops who physically examine the car.
 Not only do drivers lose out on compensation, but they also return to roads in potentially unsafe cars.

 Read on to learn more about how relying on photo estimates from auto insurance companies can cost you money and put you and other drivers in danger.